smartmind-team/thanosql-docs/docs/en/tutorials/thanosql_ml/question_answering/visual_question_answering.md

         <li>"<strong>COPY</strong>" specifies the name of the dataset to be saved as a database table. </li>
         <li>"<strong>OPTIONS</strong>" specifies the option values to be used for the <strong>COPY</strong> clause.
         <ul>
-           <li>"overwrite" : determines whether to overwrite a table if it already exists.
-If set as True, the old table is replaced with the new table (True|False, default : False) </li>
+           <li>"overwrite": determines whether to overwrite a table if it already exists.
+If set as True, the old table is replaced with the new table (True|False, default: False) </li>
         </ul>
         </li>
     </ul>